harnen/p2p-service-discovery/doc/discovery.md

 * Once a new node is started, preconfigured bootstrap nodes are stored in the local table and 3 random lookups are performed to fill up the table.
 * Results from lookups are stored in a bucket size buffer ordered by distance to the target.
 * Every time there is an empty slot in the connections list, a node is read from the buffer (and consumed) and a new connection is started.
 If the buffer is empty the process waits for the buffer to be filled again.
-* If the buffer is empty a lookup to random node is performed and the buffer filled with the random walk results according to the following process https://github.com/ethereum/devp2p/blob/master/discv4.md
+* If the buffer is empty a lookup to random node is performed and the buffer filled with the random walk results according to the following.
+The lookup initiator starts by picking `α` closest nodes to the target it knows of.
+The initiator then sends concurrent `FINDNODE` packets to those nodes. `α` is a system-wide concurrency parameter, such as `3`.
+In the recursive step, the initiator resends `FINDNODE` to nodes it has learned about from previous queries.
+Of the `k` nodes the initiator has heard of closest to the target, it picks `α` that it has not yet queried and resends `FINDNODE` to them.
+Nodes that fail to respond quickly are removed from consideration until and unless they do respond.
+If a round of `FINDNODE` queries fails to return a node any closer than the closest already seen, the initiator resends the find node to all of the `k` closest nodes it has not already queried.
+The lookup terminates when the initiator has queried and gotten responses from the `k` closest nodes it has seen.

 ### Discovery table